Brother from Another Series: Cultural references

-The "Krusty the Clown Prison Special" is based on Johnny Cash's 1968 appearance at Folsom Prison.
-Krusty's song is a parody of "Folsom Prison Blues".
-The mention of Arthur Fiedler's wake is an apparent reference and parody of Frasier Crane's upper class Seattle lifestyle.
-The episode contains several references to Frasier, with the intention of making it obvious that The Simpsons was parodying the series.
-These include a title card just before the start of the second act which says "Frasier is a hit show on the NBC television network" in a similar typeface and style as Frasier's intertitles, with jazz music playing over it as it does in the series.
+The "Krusty the Clown Prison Special" is based on Johnny Cash's 1968 appearance at Folsom State Prison; Krusty's song is likewise a parody of Cash's "Folsom Prison Blues".
+The mention of Arthur Fiedler's wake is an apparent reference to Frasier Crane's upper class Seattle lifestyle.
+A title card just before the start of the second act reads "'FRASIER' IS A HIT SHOW ON THE NBC TELEVISION NETWORK" in a similar typeface and style as Frasier's intertitles, with jazz music playing over it as it does in the series.
 When Bart jumps on Cecil and says "guess who", Cecil replies with "Maris?"
 Cecil's inability to see Bart also refers to the fact that Maris, Niles' wife in Frasier, is never actually seen.

 Reception

 In its original broadcast, "Brother from Another Series" finished 39th in ratings for the week of February 17–23, 1997, with a Nielsen rating of 9.1, equivalent to approximately 8.8 million viewing households.
-It was the fourth highest-rated show on the Fox network that week, following The X-Files, King of the Hill and Melrose Place.
+It was the fourth highest-rated show on Fox that week, following The X-Files, King of the Hill and Melrose Place.

-Beforehand, the media said the episode "looks promising", and afterwards journalist Ben Rayner called it one of director Peter Michels' "classics".
+Beforehand, the media said the episode "look[ed] promising", and afterwards journalist Ben Rayner called it one of director Peter Michels' "classics".
 This episode was nominated for a Primetime Emmy Award for Sound Mixing for a Comedy Series or Special.
 In a 2008 article, Entertainment Weekly named Pierce's role as Cecil as one of the sixteen best guest appearances on The Simpsons.
 Grammer and Pierce were ranked second on AOL's list of their favorite 25 Simpsons guest stars.